 As we have seen most rewards credit cards offer bonus rewards in certain categories of spending.
 I sought out a business credit card that earns more points in categories that my personal rewards credit card does not.

 For me, Chase has the best combination of personal and business cards on the market right now.
-For business, I use the Chase Ink Bold®, which earns 5x points on cell phone service, internet service, landline service and office supply stores plush 2x points on gas and hotels.
+For business, I use my Chase Ink Bold®, which earns 5x points on cell phone service, internet service, landline service and office supply stores plush 2x points on gas and hotels.
 I pair that card with my personal Chase Sapphire Preferred®, which earns 2x points on travel and dining.

 I put all of my gas and hotel stays on my business card even if it is for a family trip.
 This way I earn 2 points per dollar which is better than if I used my personal card.
 I also put my internet service on my business card so I earn 5 points per dollar even though most of that service is personal, and only a portion gets deducted based on my home office square footage.